Hawley Retainer: Cost, Care, Benefits and How They Compare

 Purpose of a Hawley retainer:

-This phenomenon can be prevented by Hawley retainers, which safeguard against this natural relapse, providing a supportive structure and position.
+Hawley retainers can prevent this phenomenon by safeguarding against this natural relapse and providing a supportive structure and position.

-The frequency and method with which Hawley retainer should be worn depends on the individual case and requirements, and your orthodontist typically determines the exact frequency.
+The frequency and method of wearing a Hawley retainer depend on the individual case and requirements, and your orthodontist typically determines the exact frequency.

 However, patients are initially advised to wear them full time, throughout the day and night, to ensure the teeth remain in their realigned position.
-The wearing schedule can be relaxed and readjusted after obtaining wearing stability.
+After a few months, the schedule can be relaxed and readjusted.

 Hawley retainer